JacobUns/DND-Brain/Aothir/Aothir.md

 The world is multiracial and cultural, pulling inspiration from real-world cultures and races for a multitude of source materials.
 The races of the world are wildly diverse, but there are recommended [[playable races]] with inspiration for background choices.
 # Life on Aothir
 In line with the traditional high fantasy setting, life on Aothir is similar to that of the medieval era.
-The existence of magic improves the general quality of life for the general populous, but working life is driven by the existence of its [[Aothir Guilds|guilds]] and [[Aothir Merchants|merchants]] in towns or agriculture in rural areas.
+The existence of magic improves the general quality of life in some areas  for the general populous, but working life is driven by the existence of its [[Aothir Guilds|guilds]] and [[Aothir Merchants|merchants]] in towns, or agriculture in rural areas, and the distribution of wealth dependant on the greed or generosity of its rulers.

 Most enjoy a simple and modest life, but the welfare of a country's citizens varies greatly at its extremes.
 From the glistening streets of wealth and plenty for some to the squaller and brutal existence of life in a pirate cove, many consider their lives adequate even if they are not of the elite.
+# Continents
+## Poles
+The northern pole of Aothir, [[Solrath]] stands like a pock marked scar on the world.
+Covered in volcanic mountains that regularly spew clouds of ash over the landscape, the atmospheric cover causing odd weather patterns and snowy peaks at the central most point.
+The land is harsh, and those who call it home are hardy people.

+[[Zarath]], at the southern pole, is covered in ice and snow.
+Most of the continent is a barren wasteland, but small hubs of civilisation still prevail amidst the extreme conditions.
+## Central
+Four central continents make up the majority of the landmass of Aothir. [[Eryndra]], a land known for its sprawling forests and plains. [[Caldrien]], known for fertile valleys, thriving civilisations and ancient ruins. [[Varyn]], a mountainous and temperate land rich in minerals and ores which has made a perfect place for industry to take root.
+Finally, [[Lothen]], a continent flush with rivers and shoreline that make the continent a bustling trade hub between the other continents.